BYU-ITC-210/BYU-ITC-210.github.io/walkthrough/PHP.md

 title: PHP Walkthrough
 ---

 PHP is a popular language for developing web applications.
 As of 2023, there are [more websites built](https://w3techs.com/technologies/overview/programming_language) using PHP than all other frameworks combined.
-It forms the basis of popular content management systems like WordPress and Drupal and it's a core piece of the Linux-Apache-MySQL-PHP (LAMP) stack.
+It forms the basis of popular content management systems like MediaWiki, WordPress, Moodle, and Drupal and it's a core piece of the Linux-Apache-MySQL-PHP (LAMP) stack.
 Newer frameworks may scale better or be more efficient to program but PHP will remain important for a long time.

 This walkthrough will get you started with the basic features of the PHP language.
 For more details you can consult [the official PHP Manual](https://www.php.net/manual/en/).